pacots/health-yeah/README.md

 ## Data Privacy

 ✅ All data stays on your device
-✅ No external API calls
-✅ No cloud upload
-✅ Browser provides isolation (future: add encryption)
+✅ Remote storage is optional and only used for sharing snapshots ✅ Browser provides isolation (future: add encryption)

 ## Future Enhancements

-- Real backend for cross-device sharing
+- Stronger encryption for local wallet backups
 - End-to-end encryption with PIN lock
 - File upload for documents
 - OCR for document scanning